Policies and documents

 5. Music tuition

 All children study music as part of the normal school curriculum.
 We do not charge for this.
 There is a charge for individual or group music tuition if this is not part of the National Curriculum.
-In line with the attached guidance from County.
 The peripatetic music teachers teach individual or small group lessons.
-At present, a charge is made by Springwood School, who provide the tuition, for the hire of instruments.
+At present, a charge is made by the peripatetic teacher/external music lesson providers, for weekly instrumental lessons.
 Parents in receipt of state benefits are exempt from payment.
 We give parents information about additional music tuition at the start of each academic year.

 6. Swimming